Why President Trump extended his ceasefire with Iran

 Despite those significant hurdles, one official said there is still a chance U.S. and Iranian negotiators meet soon.
 But if and when that happens is far from certain.

-Rather than resume military strikes, President Donald Trump opted to extend a two-week ceasefire with Iran soon before it was set to expire.
-This time, he did not specify an end date.
+Rather than resume military strikes, Trump opted to extend a two-week ceasefire with Iran soon before it was set to expire.
+This time, he did not specify an end date, though sources told CNN he plans to give the Iranians a limited timeframe.
 Trump, who called Iranian government officials “seriously fractured” in an afternoon Truth Social post extending the ceasefire, remains eager for a diplomatic solution to the war, wary of reviving an unpopular conflict he’s claimed the US already won.

 Yet the negotiations’ collapse, for now, underscores the difficulties Trump continues to face as he seeks a deal that meets his numerous demands.